mpdehaan/jcp/README.md

 Possibly good pull requests for unimplemented features:

+   * Allow multiple --answer parameters (and pass this as an array to the JCopy class).
+If any parameters are an array, read all YAML or JSON files in the directory to support conf.d directories.
+Allow filesystem globs via fnmatch.
-   * If no "--output" parameter, dump to stdout
+   * If no "--output" parameter, dump to stdout instead.
-   * Support a "--engine" parameter to use things other than Jinja2 (anything Python goes, shelling out to ruby for erb is cool too, I don't care!).
+   * Support an "--engine" parameter to use things other than Jinja2 (anything Python goes, shelling out to ruby for erb is cool too, I don't care!).
 Actually this should probably go by the file extension and just default to Jinja, and be explicit only when --engine is specified.
    * Support other important flags from coreutils cp, if any are desired.
    * Support extra variables from the command line via --vars "key1=value1 key2=value2"
+   * Basic unit tests using input files in the test/ directory, and shelling out to the binary in scripts/
    * Python 3 compliance

 License